Xetibo/ReSet-Doc/sections/literature.typ

 these changes manually.

-For ReSet, using small and structured text files over databases ensures version control compatibility, environment agnostic usage as well as application agnostic usage and configuration.
+For ReSet, using small and structured text files over databases ensures version control compatibility, environment-agnostic usage as well as application agnostic usage and configuration.